Noel Miller (comedian): 2022–Present: TMG Studios and the Everything is F#&ked tour

 Miller and Kolodziejzyk founded TMG Studios, a comedy podcast network.
 The network, represented by United Talent Agency, hosts seven different podcasts, including the duo's original TMG Podcast, as well as Cody Ko's Insanely Chill.
 The TMG Podcast is hosted on Spotify, Apple Podcasts, and YouTube, as well as their own website.
 Each weekly show is split into two hour-long halves: the first hour being free with ad reads throughout, and the second hour being available only to paid supporters of the podcast on their website.

 In 2023, Miller embarked on the worldwide solo Everything is F#&ked tour, where he performed stand-up comedy.
 He released his debut stand-up comedy special, Stop Crying, for free on YouTube in October of that year.
 In 2024, following sexual assault allegations made against Ko, Miller became the sole host of the TMG Podcast.
 The first episode without Ko was published on August 8.

 Personal life

 Miller began dating British-born American podcaster and YouTuber Aleena Akhtar on January 13, 2012.
 They were engaged on October 12, 2020 and married in Greve in Chianti, Italy, on October 10, 2022.

-On November 3, 2024, Noel and Aleena simultaneously announced their pregnancy and the birth of their son in a joint Instagram post.
+On November 3, 2024, Noel and Akhtar simultaneously announced Akhtar's pregnancy and the birth of their son in a joint Instagram post.